-Because I was running a training process with the same dataset from the previous tutorial, I'll do detection on the same IMAGES/plate_2.jpg image.
+Because I was running a training process with the same dataset from the previous tutorial, I'll detect the same

-Differently from my detection_custom.py the script, we must use Matplotlib to plot images instead of OpenCV, because it's a little complicated in a notebook to visualize it.
-So, in detect_image script in the show parameter, I'll write False.
+detection_custom.py We must use Matplotlib to plot images instead of OpenCV because it's a little complicated in a notebook to visualize it.
+So, in the detect_image script in the show parameter, I'll write False.
 So this is the code to test our detection with custom trained YOLOv3 model:

 image_path = "./IMAGES/plate_2.jpg" image = detect_image(yolo, image_path, "", input_size=input_size, show=False, CLASSES=TRAIN_CLASSES, rectangle_colors=(255,0,0)) image = cv2.cvtColor(image, cv2.COLOR_BGR2RGB) plt.figure(figsize=(30,15)) plt.imshow(image)